libapps/libapps-mirror/nassh/docs/FAQ.md

 ### Is there support for keychains?

   Sorry, not yet.
-This is a bit of a technical challenge given the nature of the NaCl sandbox.
+This is a bit of a technical challenge given the nature of the sandbox.
 We have a few options that we're exploring.
 Feel free to post your ideas to the [chromium-hterm mailing list].

   (And yes, we're already considering integrating with the Chrome NSS